sudheerj/javascript-interview-questions/README.md

 170. ### How do you make asynchronous HTTP request

-     Browsers provide an XMLHttpRequest object which can be used to make asynchronous HTTP requests from JavaScript by passing 3rd parameter as true.
+     Browsers provide an XMLHttpRequest object which can be used to make asynchronous HTTP requests from JavaScript by passing the 3rd parameter as true.

      ```javascript
      function httpGetAsync(theUrl, callback)